-Have you been to the new mini-Las Vegas in Downtown Detroit?
-It's called Townhouse, and it's quite the dining experience, right down to the neon and the highly conscious Detroit theme, which is handy in case you ever forget what city you're in.
-If you thought this new location would be anything at all like the old Birmingham spot, you were so, so, sooooooooooo wrong.
-One thing the two locations do have in common, though, is the much-applauded Townhouse Burger: 10oz of a proprietary blend of 28-day-aged steak cuts, prepared daily and hand-pattied to order, served on an "authentic Plugra butter brioche bun" (psst, that’s a fancy European-style butter), and topped with bourbon-glazed onions and aged white cheddar.
+While we’re still waiting for Prime + Proper to open, the Heirloom Hospitality Group’s two Townhouse locations are still impressing critics and diners alike.
+Though they're owned and operated by the same team, the Detroit and Birmingham locations tout vastly different aesthetics and menus.
+One thing the two locations do have in common, though, is the much-applauded Townhouse Burger: 10 ounces of a proprietary blend of 28-day-aged steak cuts, prepared daily and hand-pattied to order, served on an "authentic Plugra butter brioche bun" (that’s a fancy European-style butter), and topped with bourbon-glazed onions and aged white Cheddar.
 It just sounds sexy, you know?
 Plus, THAT PATIO.

-There's a new beer bar in Rochester, and it's worth your precious time to visit.
+This beer bar in Rochester is well worth your precious time to visit.
 With 60 taps -- the most in Oakland County -- the beer selection has a lot of love for Michigan and keeps it interesting with an ever-changing lineup of unique, hard-to-find beers from Michigan and all over the world.
-A beer program like this deserves a thoughtful gastropub menu that goes beyond standard bar fare, and chef Travis Waynick delivers, especially on the signature Taproom burger: a half-pound Angus patty with aged cheddar, house bacon, stout mustard, and sweet & spicy pickles on an artisan baked roll.
+A beer program like this deserves a thoughtful gastropub menu that goes beyond standard bar fare, highlighted by items like Brussels sprout poutine and chicken & waffles.
+Even still, the signature Tap Room burger steals the show, made with a half-pound Angus patty, aged Cheddar, house bacon, stout mustard, and sweet & spicy pickles on an artisan baked roll.

 Tart beers pair well with decadent, fatty items... at least that's what you should tell yourself when you order the JP Burger, topped with cambozola cheese, smoked bacon, cremini mushrooms, and tomatoes on a challah roll.
 That is, of course, once you've figured out how to order it.
 Follow the "order here" signs.
 It's not that hard, we promise!

-It's a whiskey bar and a sports bar and (downstairs) a techno bar, and soon, also a jazz bar.
-OK, so it's a little of this and a little of that, but there is one thing that is consistent: the food.
-It's a step up from your average whatever bar.
-The Barrel Burger, made from a Prime custom beef blend and dressed with "Barrel Sauce," aged cheddar, and LTO, is proof.
+It's a whiskey bar and a sports bar and (downstairs) a disco lounge featuring jazz nights.
+OK, so it's a little of this and a little of that, but one thing remains consistent: the food.
+It's a noticeable step up from your average bar, and the Barrel burger, made from a Prime custom beef blend and dressed with "Barrel Sauce," aged cheddar, and LTO, is proof.

 THERE IS POUTINE ON THE BURGER.
 And not just any poutine!
 Ohh, no no no no no. Duck confit poutine.
 ON the burger!
 If that's not a reason to eat it, then we're just out of damn reasons.